Grey Mare means: Fare

 Fare means: Ado; bustle; business.

-WANKERED means: Wankered is British slang for very drunk, intoxicated.
+GOOGY means: Googy is British slang for an egg.

 Tags: Slang Meaning of Fare.
 The slang definition of Fare.
 Did you find the slang meaning/definition of Fare?
 Please, add a definition of Fare if you did not find one from a search of Fare.